 History Florence Baptistery

-Originally thought to have been a Roman temple dedicated to the God Mars, today it is believed that the present baptistery was built between the 4th and 7th centuries on a spot previously occupied by a Roman palace.
+Originally thought to have been a Roman temple dedicated to the God Mars, today it is believed that the present baptistery was built between the 4th and 7th centuries on a spot previously occupied by a Roman domus.
 There are some ancient Roman architectural elements incorporated in the facade, though.

 The octagonal drum dates from the 11th century.
-The alternating green and white stripes of marble and the dome are 13th century additions.
+The alternating green and white marble strips and the dome are 13th century additions.
 The marble pavement was also added in this century.

 Lorenzo Ghiberti‘s famous doors were commissioned in 1401, to celebrate the end of an epidemic of the Plague.

 Gates of Paradise

 The Gothic doors on the south side of the baptistery were made in 1336 by Andrea Pisani.
 The upper 20 panels narrate key events from the life of John the Baptist.
 The lower 8 leveld personify the cardinal virtues.

 In 1401 the Florentine wool traders’ guild launched a competition to find out who was allowed to design the doors on the north side of the baptistery.
 Seven famous artists participated, but the competition was won by Ghiberti.
 He defeated recognised masters such as Brunelleschi, Donatello and Jacopo della Quercia who had also tried their luck.
 Ghiberti was only 22 years old at the time.

 Like the other architects, Ghiberti had designed a bronze panel in bas-relief on the theme of Isaac‘s sacrifice by his father Abraham.
 For the next 28 panels he needed 21 years.
 Although he was obliged to make the Gothic frames similar to those of Pisano, he gave free rein to his own ideas for the panels themselves.

 Some of the bronze formella’s made by Ghiberti and Brunelleschi are seen as the first art works of the Renaissance.